aws-samples/generative-ai-financial-services-samples/intelligent-retrieval-augmented-generation-for-proxy-documents-proxybot/README.md

 ## Potential issues

-- Cloud9: You might experience issues withe memory and disk storage limitation with Cloud9, so please ensure you have the minimum requirements, if know you likely get the following:
+- Cloud9: You might experience issues withe memory and disk storage limitation with Cloud9, so please ensure you have the minimum requirements, if not you will likely get the following:

 ```bash
 Unpacking payload ...